You haven't experienced Puerto Rico to the fullest until you've visited the south region of the Island.

 And while in Juana Díaz, the Museo del los Santos Reyes is a must on any cultural connoisseur's itinerary.
 This was the first museum solely dedicated to the history of the Three Wisemen tradition that is still celebrated throughout Hispanic and Latin cultures.

-After lunch head to Hacienda La Mocha in Ponce for a unique, more rural cultural experience.
-This working coffee hacienda offers walking tours to learn about the coffee-making process and enjoy your freshly brewed cup afterward.
-Hacienda La Mocha also provides lodging for visitors who want to literally wake up and smell the coffee.
+After lunch head to Hacienda Buena Vista in Ponce for a unique, more rural cultural experience.
+This coffee hacienda offers walking tours to learn about the coffee-making process and enjoy your freshly brewed cup afterward.

-Other museums, cultural centers, and haciendas to visit in the region include the Museo Olímpico de Puerto Rico in Salinas, Casa Cautiño in Guayama, and Hacienda Buena Vista, Casa Paoli and the iconic Castillo Serrallés in Ponce.
+Other museums, cultural centers, and haciendas to visit in the region include the Museo Olímpico de Puerto Rico in Salinas, Casa Cautiño in Guayama, and Casa Paoli and the iconic Castillo Serrallés in Ponce.

 Pro Tip: Make sure to call museums, historical sites, and coffee haciendas before your visit to ensure operating hours and make reservations if needed.